COLON HYDROTHERAPY – COLONICS

 It goes back directly into the municipal sewage system.

-- Cancer of the colon of GI Tract*
+- Cancer of the colon or GI Tract

 - Acute abdominal pain